 Why we love it

 It's unique, it's festive, and it's just great fun!
-We've worked extremely hard and are really proud of Big Top and all the exciting parties we're currently planning.
+We've worked extremely hard and are really proud of Big Top and all the exciting parties we've hosted.
 Don't just take our word for it, check out Big Top featured in BBC, The Times, WIRED, Evening Standard, Metro and many more!

 3. Planet IMEX